• Skip to primary navigation

 • Salt

 • Sugar.
-Can be replaced with sweetener.
+It can be replaced with sweetener.

 • Ground cardamom (from green pods).
 Can be left out from the recipe.

 • Butter.
-Can be replaced with heat tolerant margarine.
+Can be replaced with heat-tolerant margarine.

 Special diets